Stochastic Evolution of Primordial Black Holes to near-extremality in EFTs of Gravity: EFT Corrections to biasing probability

 \section{EFT Corrections to biasing probability}

-Another central input to this stochastic evolution framework is the probability for the emission of a photon that carries angular momentum away from the black hole.
-Naively, one might expect the probabilities for emitting a photon aligned or anti-aligned with the black hole’s angular momentum $J$ to be equal; however, this is not the case.
-Instead, the emission probability depends on the black hole spin and is known to introduce a spin down bias thereby reducing the spin evolution to a biased random walk problem.
+A central input to this stochastic evolution framework is the probability for the emission of a quantum that carries angular momentum away from the black hole.
+Specifically, our objective is to construct a continuous, monotonic probability density function that dictates the spin-down bias, i.e., the statistical preference for the black hole to emit quanta with angular momentum anti-aligned with its own spin.
+This reduces the spin evolution to a biased random walk problem.\\

-To model this bias in a tractable way, we adopt a set of simplifying assumptions following \cite{Taylor:2024fvf}.
-In particular, we only consider the dominant s-wave emission channel, which is sufficient to capture the qualitative features of Hawking photon emission relevant for the stochastic spin evolution.
+To model this bias in a tractable way, we adopt a set of simplifying assumptions similar to those in \cite{Taylor:2024fvf}, restricting our focus to the dominant emission channel for photons.
+Because we are explicitly tracking the evolution of the black hole's spin, we isolate the specific modes that carry axial angular momentum and therefore dictate the spin-down bias.
+Modes with $m=0$ carry no axial angular momentum \cite{Page:1976df} and do not contribute to the bias; therefore, we begin by calculating the emission probability derived from the Hawking number flux strictly for photons in the $m=\pm 1$ modes.
+The number flux of photons emitted in a specific mode is given by:

+where $\Gamma_{lm}(\omega, \chi)$ is the spin and frequency-dependent greybody factor, $T$ is the black hole temperature, and $\Omega_H$ is the angular velocity of the horizon.
+From this, the probability that a given emitted photon is anti-aligned ($P_{\uparrow\downarrow}$) or aligned ($P_{\uparrow\uparrow}$) with the black hole's spin is constructed as the ratio of that specific mode's number flux to the total number flux in the angular-momentum-carrying channels.

-We begin by calculating the probability from the Hawking number flux for photons in the $l=0$, $m=\pm1$ modes \cite{Hawking:1975vcx,Page:1976df}, and expand all spin-dependent quantities to linear order in the dimensionless spin parameter $\chi$.
-EFT corrections enter through the modified black hole temperature and angular velocity, while the detailed frequency dependence of the greybody factors is integrated out to give us something of the form :
+To model the leading-order bias, we utilize the linearly expanded forms for the EFT-corrected temperature and angular velocity derived from \cite{Reall:2019sah}.
+By expanding the resulting flux equations to linear order in the dimensionless spin parameter $\chi$, the frequency dependence and the exact functional form of the greybody factors can be factorized out, as all such dependencies are absorbed into a single undetermined constant, $C_0$.
+This yields the linear expanded form for the emission probability:

-The resulting undetermined coefficient $C_0$ therefore parametrizes our ignorance of the exact greybody factors.
-Ideally, the linear spin–dependence of the emission probability is justified only in the small-spin regime, $|\chi|\ll 1$, however one can naively extend it to the full spin range and use the boundary conditions $P\substack{\uparrow\uparrow}(\chi = 1) = 0, \, P\substack{\uparrow\uparrow}(\chi = -1) = 1 $, to fix $C_0$ to obtain the probability model

-This model has a weak spin-down bias and may therefore be interpreted as an upper bound when estimating the fraction of black holes that spin up toward extremality.